Kersplash99/Makefile-Gen/README.md

 ## Options

 * -t <file-name>

 		Option to add a target file.
-	Note* do not include the file extensions or else the Makefile wont work without editing.

 * -c <compiler>

 		Option to use preffered compiler.
 		Defaults to 'gcc'

 ## Features

 - [x] generates a Makefile
 - [x] user-defined compiler support
-- [ ] remove the need to put in the file name without extensions
+- [x] remove the need to put in the file name without extensions
+- [ ] user defined flags
+- [ ] user defined standard
 - [ ] user-defined clean functionality
 - [ ] mulitple file and dependency support